FabricaIO/Data-Visualizer/README.md

 ## Usage

 It's strongly recommended to make sure the time is set correctly on your device.
-By default this is done by NTP if connecting the device to your WiFi and internet, or you can set the time manually from the home page.
+By default this is done by NTP if connecting the device to your WiFi and internet, or you can set the time manually from the home page or use an external [RTC module](https://github.com/FabricaIO/actor-DFDS1307RTC).
 While this can work without setting the time, the data points recorded won't link to the correct date and time.

 To view the graphs of all sensor parameters visit the `/visualize.html` path.
 That is, `http://<device_address>/visualize.html`, replacing `<device_address>` with the web interface address of your device.